What is heart failure?

 Heart failure treatment

-There is no cure for heart failure and it cannot be reversed, making the ongoing research by HRI investigating new therapeutic strategies for HFpEF critical for improving the health outcomes of people with heart failure.
+There is no cure for heart failure and it cannot be reversed, making the research HRI has conducted investigating new therapeutic strategies for HFpEF critical for improving the health outcomes of people with heart failure.

 While there is no cure, there is a range of strategies to manage and treat heart failure.